-SSH login might fail if a user account exists in both local database and RADIUS or TACACS+.
+SSH login might fail if a user account exists in both local database and RADIUS/TACACS+.
 PR1454177

-The other querier present interval timer cannot be changed in IGMP/MLD snooping scenario.
+The other querier present interval timer cannot be changed in a IGMP/MLD snooping scenario.
 PR1461590

-There are no errata or changes in Junos OS Release 20.1R1 documentation for the PTX Series.
+This section lists the errata and changes in Junos OS Release 19.4R1 documentation for the PTX Series.

 Migration, Upgrade, and Downgrade Instructions

-This section contains the procedure to upgrade Junos OS, and the upgrade and downgrade policies for Junos OS for the PTX Series.
+This section contains the procedure to upgrade Junos OS, and the upgrade and downgrade policies for Junos OS.
 Upgrading or downgrading Junos OS might take several hours, depending on the size and configuration of the network.

 When upgrading or downgrading Junos OS, use the jinstall package.
 For information about the contents of the jinstall package and details of the installation process, see the Installation and Upgrade Guide.
 Use other packages, such as the jbundle package, only when so instructed by a Juniper Networks support representative.